-Michel Gondry is a similar filmmaker in that sense, as is a screenwriter like Charlie Kaufman.
+While is much more focused on the fantasy and adventure of everyday life, Michel Gondry is a similar filmmaker in that sense—as is a screenwriter like Charlie Kaufman.
 And with a movie they worked on together like Eternal Sunshine of the Spotless Mind, they revealed just how creative a filmmaking team can be when it comes to exploring deeply troubled characters.

 Kiss Kiss Bang Bang (2005)